simit-lang/simit/README.md

-Simit is a programming language designed to make it easier to write high-performance code to simulate sparse systems.
+Simit is a new programming language designed to make it easy to write high-performance code to compute on sparse systems.
 For more information see [simit-lang.org](http://simit-lang.org).

 Building Simit